Peter Moon (musician): Career

 Peter Moon was born in Honolulu on the island of Oʻahu to parents of Korean and Chinese descent, Wook Moon and Shay-Yung Moon (née Zen).
 He graduated from Roosevelt High School in 1962 and from the University of Hawaii at Manoa in 1968.
 From the late 1950s through the 1960s, he gained musical inspiration, insight, and knowledge; playing as a Maile Serenader with Gabby "Pops" Pahinui in the 1960s.
 Later, in the 1970s, he also served as Gabby's manager.
-Soon after, Moon became a founding member of The Sunday Manoa, along with Palani Vaughn, Albert "Baby" Kalima Jr., and Cyril Pahinui (one of Gabby's sons).
+Soon after, Moon became a founding member of The Sunday Manoa, along with Palani Vaughan, Albert "Baby" Kalima Jr., and Cyril Pahinui (one of Gabby's sons).
 After Vaughan and Cyril left the group, Moon released another album (Hawaiian Time) with Kalima and Cyril's older brother, "Bla" Pahinui.
 Kalima and Pahinui moved on and Moon remained the only member and recruited Robert and Roland Cazimero who were a few years younger.
 In 1971, their first album, Guava Jam was released and became seen as the spark of the Hawaiian Cultural Renaissance.
 Two more albums were released, but personal conflicts within the group led to their eventual breakup.